sffc/placeholdr/README.md

 - Add this repository as a subrepo to your project and symlink `placeholder.min.js` to your javascript assets folder.
 This enables you to easily receive updates.
 - Download the `placeholder.min.js` file directly to your assets folder.
 Don't forget to check for updates by visiting this page every few months.

-### Dynamic DOM Manipulation
+### Dynamic DOM manipulation

-Placeholdr exposes a `placeholdr()` jQuery function.
-When called on a jQuery object, Placeholdr searches all decendants of the object for inputs that have a `placeholder` attribute.

-Placeholdr runs the following code on page load:

-    $(document).placeholdr(); // automatically run in $(document).ready()

-You need to re-run Placeholdr if you dynamically add new input placeholder elements.
+If you dynamically add DOM elements that were not initialized, you will then have to initialize those new elements using the ``$.fn.placeholdr`` initialization function.
 For example:

     var myForm = $("<div><form><input placeholder='Hello World'></form></div>");
     $(document.body).append(myForm);